moov-io/achgateway/docs/concepts/audit-trail.md

 ## Audit Trail

 Complying with Nacha regulations and ODFI requirements, ACHGateway ensures the retention of submitted files for a mandated duration.
 This feature is not just about regulatory compliance; it's a valuable tool for debugging and recreating specific files and entries, enhancing the reliability and traceability of transactions.
-ACHGateway achieves this through encryption and storage of these files in an S3-compatible storage layer.
+ACHGateway achieves this through encryption and storage of these files in a blob storage backend (for example: AWS S3, Google Cloud Storage, or local filesystem/NAS via `file://` URLs).
 Additionally, Moov introduces the [ach-web-viewer project](https://github.com/moov-io/ach-web-viewer), a utility for browsing and displaying individual files, further simplifying audit and review processes.

 ### Pending Files